bobheadxi/bobheadxi.github.io/content/_posts/2022-2-10-self-documenting-self-updating.md

     </figcaption>
 </figure>

+Features like the build step traces [was implemented without having to make sweeping changes pipeline configuration](https://github.com/sourcegraph/sourcegraph/pull/29444/files), thanks to the generated approach - we just had to adjust the generator to inject the appropriate scripting, and now it _just works_ across all commands in the pipeline.

-Additional helpers are available that tweak how a step is created.
-For example, with `bk.AnnotatedCmd` one can indicate that a step will generate annotations by writing to `./annotations` - a wrapper script is configured to make sure these annotations get picked up:
+Additional functions are also available that tweak how a step is created.
+For example, with `bk.AnnotatedCmd` one can indicate that a step will generate annotations by writing to `./annotations` - a wrapper script is configured to make sure these annotations gets picked up and uploaded via Buildkite's API:

 ```go
 // AnnotatedCmd runs the given command, picks up files left in the `./annotations`